Kim Lim

-Kim Lim (1936–1997) was a Singaporean-British sculptor and printmaker of Chinese descent.
+Kim Lim (16 February 1936 – 23 October 1997) was a Singaporean-British sculptor and printmaker of Chinese descent.
 She is most recognized for her abstract wooden and stone-carved sculptures that explore the relationship between art and nature, and works on paper that developed alongside her sculptural practice.
 Lim's attention to the minute details of curve, line and surface made her an exponent of minimalism.

 Early life

 Kim Lim was born in Singapore and spent much of her early childhood in Penang and Malacca.
-At the age of 18, having finished her schooling in Singapore, Lim moved to London to enrol at Saint Martin's School of Art (1954–1956).
-There, she took a particular interest in wood-carving; she then transferred to the Slade School of Art, where she concentrated on printmaking, graduating in 1960.
+During her teenage years in Singapore, Lim trained in ballet.
+At the age of 18, she completed her education in Singapore and moved to London to enroll at Saint Martin's School of Art (1954–1956).
+There, she took a particular interest in wood-carving; she then transferred to the Slade School of Fine Art, where she pursued on sculpting and printmaking, graduating in 1960.

 Career and works

-In the 1960s and 1970s her sculptures were mainly carved from wood, using forms inspired by basic rhythmic forms and structures, with each element forming a balanced whole.
+In the 1960s and 1970s, her sculptures were mainly carved from wood, using forms inspired by basic rhythmic forms and structures, with each element forming a balanced whole.
+Lim's formative love of dance may have been a catalyst with her engagement with themes of rhythm, music and movement.
 Candy (1975) is one of the sculptures that exemplifies these characteristics, showing the artist's interest in balance, colour, form and her concept of 'less elaboration and more strength'.
 Her stainless steel sculpture, Column (1971–72), has been seen as an instance of minimalist art in Britain.
 Her prints from this time also explore these modulations, as in the etchings Set of Eight (1975), which consist of simple patterns of blocks and lines.
 After her twenty-year retrospective towards the end of the 70s, Lim began transitioning to working in stone and marble, which were included in the exhibition alongside her wood forms: ‘it made me very aware of the pull within myself between the ordered, static experience and the dynamic rhythms of organic, structured forms,’ she concluded.
 ‘How to incorporate and synthesize these two seemingly opposed elements within one work became … the starting point for the … stone sculptures.’

-At the First Hayward Annual in 1977 Kim Lim was both the only woman and the only non-white artist represented, her work appearing alongside that of notable male contemporaries such as Frank Auerbach and Kenneth Martin.
+At the First Hayward Annual in 1977, Kim Lim was both the only woman and the only non-white artist represented, her work appearing alongside that of notable male contemporaries such as Frank Auerbach and Kenneth Martin.
 There was growing recognition of systemic sexist bias within the art world at this time.
 For the Second Hayward Annual, in an attempt to redress this balance and make a public statement about gendered selection-bias, an all-female selection committee was formed comprising Kim Lim, Tess Jaray, Liliane Lijn, Rita Donagh and Gillian Wise Ciobaratu.